KarelZe/thesis/references/obsidian/📖chapters/🏅Results.md

 - Think about using ensembles
 -
 - What are the findings?
-Find appropriate visualization (e. g., tables, charts)
+Find appropriate visualisation (e. g., tables, charts)
 -  For each tuned configuration, we run 15 experiments with different random seeds and report the performance on the test set.
 For some algorithms, we also report the performance of default configurations without hyperparameter tuning. [[@gorishniyRevisitingDeepLearning2021]]
 - divide sample into zero ticks and non-zero ticks and see how the accuracy behaves.
 This was e. g. done in [[@finucaneDirectTestMethods2000]].
 See also this paper for reasoning on zero tick and non-zero tick trades.
 - perform friedman test to compare algorithms. (see [[@perez-lebelBenchmarkingMissingvaluesApproaches2022]])
 - See [[@odders-whiteOccurrenceConsequencesInaccurate2000]] she differentiates between a systematic and non-systematic error and studies the impact on the results in other studies.
 She uses the terms bias and noise.
-She also performs several robustness checks to see if the results can be maintained at different trade sizes etc.
+She also performs several robustness cheques to see if the results can be maintained at different trade sizes etc.
 - [[@huyenDesigningMachineLearning]] suggest to tet for fairness, calibration, robustness etc. through:
 	- perturbation: change data slightly, add noise etc.
 	- invariance: keep features the same, but change some sensitive information
 	- Directional expectation tests. e. g. does a change in the feature has a logical impact on the prediction e. g. very high bid (**could be interesting!**)
 - adhere to http://www.sigplan.org/Resources/EmpiricalEvaluation/
-- Visualize learned embeddings for categorical data as done in [[@huangTabTransformerTabularData2020]].
+- Visualise learnt embeddings for categorical data as done in [[@huangTabTransformerTabularData2020]].